killinen/BrakeModule/README.md

 [![](https://img.youtube.com/vi/NmBfgOanCyk/0.jpg)](https://youtu.be/NmBfgOanCyk)

-My implementation (fork) of OPENPILOT atm uses only vision based ACC (no radar) with stop and go capability.
-Lateral control is WIP.
-Top left of the screen shows the set speed 87 (km/h) and top center the current speed reduced by the vision system that detects the lead cars distance, speed and accel/deceleration.
+At the moment, my implementation of the OPENPILOT only utilizes vision-based ACC (no radar) with stop and go capability.
+Lateral control is a work in progress.
+The top left of the screen shows the set speed of 87 km/h, and the top center shows the current speed as reduced by the vision system that detects the distance, speed, and acceleration/deceleration of the lead car.

 https://user-images.githubusercontent.com/37126045/204889544-91e67136-c381-4791-b589-27530b2b94af.mp4